 Standing up while cycling over these types of road conditions can prepare you to absorb the shock.
 It also helps to stand to give you greater stability depending on the bike you have.

-Many road bikes are lightweight and designed for either casual riding, touring or racing.
+Many road bikes are lightweight and designed for either casual riding, touring, or racing.
 So when riding over poor road conditions they can throw you around, making the ride unstable and uncomfortable.

 Let’s not forget how unstable you’ll be when cycling in the rain.
-Riding in a seat position might make your reaction time to slipping low.
+Riding in a seated position might make your reaction time to slipping low.
 But when standing you can react more quickly, getting a foot out of the clips and taking control of your balance.

 Sometimes standing all the way up on the pedals is not necessary.
 But you can slightly lift up off the seat to brace yourself.

-The primary leg muscle that will be engaged when cycling standing up will be the largest group of muscles in the body – quadriceps.
+The primary leg muscle that will be engaged when cycling standing up will be the largest group of muscles in the body – the quadriceps.

 Many muscles are engaged in the legs while cycling, but the quads and hamstring muscles do more work, especially on elevated terrain.

 The reason the quads are built up is due to the fact that they are the power and force that pushes down the pedals.
 Standing uses your own body weight to add resistance, therefore providing an excellent workout for your quads.

 According to livestrong.com, “Because you can push down on the pedals with all your might, cycling with heavy gears causes physiological adaptations and muscle growth similar to weightlifting.”